Table of Contents

 • Recreational noises, such as firearms, snowmobiling, or listening to loud music

-If you will be exposed to preventable risk factors, it is recommended you wear ear protection, such as ear plugs, to dampen the sound and reduce the impact on your ears.
+If you will be exposed to preventable risk factors, it is recommended you wear hearing protection, such as ear plugs, to dampen the sound and reduce the impact on your ears.
+Wearing hearing protection also lowers your risk of getting hearing loss or experiencing tinnitus and headaches.
 There are a variety of options out there: foam, pre-molded, wax, silicone, and more!
 If possible, make wearing hearing protection a habit.

 Audiologists are able to perform a variety of diagnostic hearing tests to discover what kind of hearing loss someone may have.
 Tests are used to discover: